full-stack-bcn/problem-sets/css.md

 Styling snippets
 ----------------

-1. Copy this page to a file ``login-form.html`` and style it so that the input boxes are aligned
+1. Copy this page to a file called ``login-form.html`` and style it so that the input boxes are aligned
    ```html
    <!doctype html>
    <html>